YichaoOU/DeepCats/README.md

 Our models are simple modifications based on YT8M-2017 winner's solution: https://github.com/antoine77340/Youtube-8M-WILLOW.

-The best model obtained is the LightVLAD model with the following parameters:
+The best model obtained is the LightVLAD model, which ranked at 18/394 in YT8M-2018.
+The training parameters are:

 - batch_size=200
 - base_learning_rate=0.0001